Multiple prospects identified to date with various mineralization styles, including:

 Controlled through an option agreement with Newmont Corporation

-Inca Gold Project is a 16,200 ha ISE gold and silver property located within the Inca Del Oro mining district of the Paleocene belt of Chile.
-The Inca Del Oro district is known for hosting Santiago Metals’ San Pedro de Cachiyuyo Cu-Au tourmaline breccia deposit and PanAust/Codelco’s Inca de Oro Cu-Mo-Au porphyry deposit.
+The 16,300 ha Inca Gold project is located in Region III of Chile, approximately 100 km north of Copiapo, and within the Inca Del Oro mining district that hosts both Santiago Metals Delirio Cu/Au mine and PanAust/Codelco’s Inca de Oro Cu/Au porphyry deposit.
 The project has year-round road access and near infrastructure for exploration activities.

 On January 13, 2020, Mirasol announced that it signed an option agreement with subsidiaries of Newmont to acquire the Inca Gold project in Northern Chile.